 Knightshayes became a USAAF Rest Home on 6 October 1944.
 It had enough space to have 40 officers and was allocated to the 1st Bomb Division.
 The grounds also served as an airfield for two small military spotter planes attached to the army artillery unit whose staff headquarters were based here.

 It became customary for those who had convalesced at Knightshayes to fly over the estate and dip their wing as a salute to those who were still staying there.
 On 1 May 1945, Lieutenant Albin Zychowski, set out to fly over Knighthayes and tip the wing of his P47 Thunderbolt in a 18 strong plane formation.

 Unfortunately, his plane clipped the top of a tall pine in the grounds, causing the fully armed plane to crash.
 It exploded near the waterworks in Chettiscombe, which borders the estate.
 Despite the efforts of bystanders, Albin couldn't be saved as there was a considerable explosion.
-It was just three days before the end of the war.
+It was just three days before the end of the war in Europe.
 It was a reminder to everyone, how cruel the war was.